llnl/RAJAPerf/docs/sphinx/user_guide/output.rst

     outer sequential loops.
 For example the GEMM kernel has 2 perfectly nested loop levels as the inner loop is implemented sequentially to perform a reduction.
   * **ProblemDimensionality** -- The dimensionality of the problem domain, regardless of physical data layout.
-For example, the LTIMES kernel will have a problem dimensionality value of 3, because of phi (g, m, and z) and psi (g, d, and z) being indexed over 3 dimensions.
+For example, the LTIMES kernel has a problem dimensionality of 3, because phi (g, m, and z) and psi (g, d, and z) are indexed over 3 dimensions.

   ..note:: The Bytes*/rep attributes count how many bytes are accessed in memory
            like DRAM or HBM under idealized conditions.
 They assume caching is